About breakout session topics

 - Policy — Includes sessions on the technicalities and practical implementation of local, statewide, and federal policy related to charter schools.

 To provide teachers and instructional leaders with strategies, knowledge, and best practices that result in academic excellence and the closing of the opportunity gap.

 - Distance Learning — Includes sessions on developing online curriculum, virtual teaching methods, virtual parent engagement, implementation challenges and solutions, effective blended and hybrid programs, resources needed to implement the most effective distance learning.

-- Learning Models — Includes sessions on various learning methods and programs such as: dual language, STEAM, project based learning (Please note that Social Emotional Learning sessions should be submitted under "School culture".)
+- Learning Models — Includes sessions on various learning methods and programs such as: dual language, STEAM, project-based learning (Please note that Social Emotional Learning sessions should be submitted under "School culture".)

-- Teaching Summit — Includes sessions on literacy and math best practices; understanding and implementation of Common Core rigor; backwards mapping from standards and assessments; differentiation and intervention strategies; supporting historically underserved student groups including English Learners and African American students; teacher evalution and teacher preparation; grading and classroom-level academic data use.
+- Teaching Summit — Includes sessions on literacy and math best practices; understanding and implementation of Common Core rigor; backwards mapping from standards and assessments; differentiation and intervention strategies; supporting historically underserved student groups including English Learners and African American students; teacher evaluation and teacher preparation; grading and classroom-level academic data use.

 - Special Education — Includes sessions on Special Education legal, instructional, and budget issues.
 For example, innovative service delivery methods, distance learning for students with disabilities, Universal Design, using data to inform instruction, improving access for students with disabilities, legal updates and nuance, innovative funding arrangements.